-Our website sources use a device-mode by default, because so many website-based destinations require that they be loaded on the page, and because size and page performance are less of a concern than on mobile.
-If your website source only collects information that you can instrument yourself, then you can use cloud-mode!
+Segment’s website sources use device-mode by default, because so many website-based destinations require that they be loaded on the page, and because size and page performance are less of a concern than on mobile.
+If your website source only collects information that you can instrument yourself, then you can use cloud-mode.

 Mobile source connection modes

 By default, destinations configured on a mobile source send their data directly to the Segment servers, then translate it and use Cloud-mode to forward it to destinations.
-“Cloud-mode” means that we send the data directly from our servers, to their servers.
+Cloud-mode means that Segment sends the data directly from the Segment servers, to their servers.
 This means you don’t need to package third-party SDKs for destinations that can accept cloud-mode data.
 Some primarily web-based destinations also allow cloud-mode, which can help reduce app size, and improve load time and performance.
-You can read more about the effects of mobile app size on downloads in our blog.
+You can read more about the effects of mobile app size on downloads in Segment’s blog.

 In order to override the default, check the destination settings pane in the Segment web App either for a Connection Mode toggle or instructions on bundling any additional mobile components required.